3089464667/PathArk/README_en.md

 2. Search, double-click, switch themes—do as you like.
 3. Close the window?
 No worries, summon from the tray icon anytime.
 4. Right-click the tray icon to exit completely.
+5. If you find it useful, you are welcome to click star to support this project.
 ---

 > **PathArk — Make your favorite files/folders as accessible as a magic door!
 No more endless searching, efficiency boosted by leaps and bounds!**